Wall Street scuffles as worsening pandemic slows its rally

 Beyond the vaccines in development, which could get everyday life closer to normal, he cited the Federal Reserve, which has already shown it can roll out bond-buying programs swiftly to support markets.

-Big Tech stocks were holding up better than the rest of the market, much as they have through the pandemic.
-Investors see them as able to grow regardless of whether lockdowns are weighing on the economy.
-Microsoft and Facebook both ticked up by 0.8%.
+Big Tech stocks were holding up better than the rest of the market, much as they have throughout the pandemic.
+Investors see them as able to grow their profits regardless of whether lockdowns are weighing on the economy.
+Microsoft rose 1.1%, and Facebook gained 0.8%.

+Several of the stocks that would benefit most from an economy returning to normal, meanwhile, were lagging.

+Financial stocks in the S&P 500, whose profits are more closely tied to the strength of the economy than Big Tech, fell 1.3% for one of the largest losses among the 11 sectors that make up the index.
+Cruise operator Carnival fell 3% for one of the larger losses in the index.

 A report on Thursday showed that the number of layoffs across the country remains incredibly high, though it again eased by a bit.
 Last week, 709,000 workers filed for unemployment benefits, down from 757,000 a week earlier.
 It was also a better reading than economists were expecting.